-In the following years, Fuentes-León worked as the lead writer for two law-enforcement reality TV shows at the Telemundo Network in the U.S., subtitled films from major Hollywood studios into Spanish and worked as an editor of commercials and TV shows, including Rachael Ray’s Tasty Travels for the Food Network, while focusing on his own writing and directing projects.
-His second short Gemini premiered at OUTFEST 2004 and screened at various international film festivals.
-The screenplay for his first feature Contracorriente (Undertow) won several prizes around the world in important venues such as the 2004 La Habana Film Festival and the 2005 Berlinale.
-A co-production between Peru, Colombia, France and Germany, Contracorriente premiered at the 2009 San Sebastian Film Festival, where it received the Sebastiane Award for best film with LGBT content, and since then has won over 50 awards in film festivals around the world, including Audience Awards at Sundance, Cartagena, Montreal, Miami, Chicago, Utrecht, Lima and Galway, as well as Jury Awards in Madrid, San Francisco, Seattle, Toulouse and Philadelphia, among many others.
-Contracorriente was also chosen as Peru’s official submission for the 2011 Academy Awards and received a nomination as Best Latin American Film at the 2011 Goya Awards in Spain.
+In the following years, Fuentes-León worked as the lead writer for two law-enforcement reality TV shows at the Telemundo Network in the U.S., subtitled films for major Hollywood studios, and worked as an editor of commercials and TV shows–including Rachael Ray’s Tasty Travels for the Food Network–while focusing on his own writing and directing projects.
+His second short Gemini premiered at Outfest 2004 and screened at various international film festivals.
+The screenplay for his first feature Contracorriente (Undertow) won several prizes around the world in important venues such as the 2004 La Habana Film Festival and the 2005 Berlin International Film Festival.
+A co-production between Peru, Colombia, France and Germany, Contracorriente had its world premiere at the 2009 San Sebastian Film Festival, where it received the Sebastiane Award for best film with LGBT content and its U.S. premiere in the Sundance Film Festival’s World Cinema Competition, where it won the Audience Award.
+Since then, Contracorriente has won over 50 awards at film festivals around the world, including Audience Awards at Cartagena, Montreal, Miami, Chicago, Utrecht, Lima and Galway, as well as Jury Awards in Madrid, San Francisco, Seattle, Toulouse and Philadelphia, among many others.
+Contracorriente was also chosen as Peru’s official submission for the 2011 Academy Awards (Oscars) and received a nomination as Best Latin American Film at the 2011 Goya Awards in Spain.